 Traditionally this Statement has contained issues for which the Council is wholly responsible.
-During 2017/18 it became clear that there were a number of overarching issues that were regularly informing and influencing the budget, performance and service delivery discussions at both Member and Officer level (e.g. homelessness/working with partners to keep people in their own home/service transformation).
+During 2017/18 it became clear that there were a number of overarching issues that were regularly informing and influencing the budget, performance and service delivery discussions at both Member and Officer level

+(e.g. homelessness/working with partners to keep people in their own home/service transformation).
 Consequently an inward looking Statement did not feel appropriate as it did not address the risks that are of greatest potential impact to the authority and the achievement of its objectives.

 Five themes were identified last year to reflect a more strategic outlook.
-The same themes remain in this year's Statement as they still continue to have the ability to severely impair the Council's financial position and consequentially, its ability to function (or indeed identifying new opportunities to be realised).
+The same themes remain in this year's Statement as they continue to have the ability to severely impair the Council's financial position and consequentially, its ability to function (or indeed identifying new opportunities to be realised).
+However, they have been joined by a sixth issue, that of the environment and our collective responsibility to ensure that our actions and behaviours do not cause irreversible harm.

-Progress made across the five themes in 2017/18 is outlined in the Statement together with the actions planned for 2018/19.
+Progress made across the five themes in 2018/19 is outlined in the Statement together with the actions planned for 2019/20.